nowyasimi/no8am/README.md

 -------

 This project has features that can be developed by students with any level of CS experience.
-See the [issues](https://github.com/nowyasimi/no8am/issues) page for features that are tagged as `easy`.
+See the [issues](https://github.com/nowyasimi/no8am/issues) page for features that are tagged as `goodfirstbug`.

 License
 -------